wolkenheim/spring-kafka-avro/README.md

 and finally retrieve the schema with `curl http://localhost:8081/subjects/product-topic-value/versions/1` The full list of all available REST endpoints can be found at: https://docs.confluent.io/platform/current/schema-registry/develop/api.html

 How to check if the message has been produced?
-Avro is binary data so the regular kafka-console-consumer will not be very useful here.
-Luckily
+Avro is binary data and therefore the regular kafka-console-consumer will not be very useful.
-Confluent shipped a kafka-avro-console-consumer tool with the schema-registry Docker image which I found extremely helpful.
+Luckily Confluent ships a kafka-avro-console-consumer cli tool with the schema-registry Docker image.
+It can be accessed like this
 ```
 docker exec schema-registry kafka-avro-console-consumer --bootstrap-server broker:9092 --topic product-topic --from-beginning
 ```